The wettest Hawaiian island — more brown water advisories than anywhere else. Live status, bacteria data, and safety ratings for every Kauaʻi beach.

 Kauaʻi is the wettest of the main Hawaiian islands.
 Mt.
 Waiʻaleʻale near the center of the island averages over 450 inches of rain per year, making it one of the wettest spots on Earth.
 All that rain means more runoff, more stream discharge, and more brown water advisories than any other island in the state.

-The south shore (Poipu) sits in the rain shadow and is the driest, sunniest part of the island — and generally the safest for swimming.
+The south shore (Poipu) sits in the rain shadow and is the driest, sunniest part of the island — and generally the calmest for swimming.
 The north shore (Hanalei) is stunning but has chronic contamination from cesspools and multiple stream discharges.
 Kalapaki Beach near Lihue has the worst bacteria record in the entire state — 100% test failure since 2016.

 If you're visiting Kauaʻi and water quality matters to you, stay on the south shore.
 If it's been raining, even Poipu deserves caution — but it recovers faster than anywhere else on the island.